pratikjagrut/blog/content/blog/git/2021/githubProfile.md

 ![Github stats](/img/git/stats.png)

-##### <span style="color:green"> There are tone of customization we can do with GitHub profile using README, not everything is not covered in this.
+##### <span style="color:green"> There are lots of customization we can do with GitHub profile using README, not everything is not covered in this.
 Below are some useful resources which will help to add some advanced elements.</span>.

 - ***[My Github profile README](https://github.com/pratikjagrut/pratikjagrut)***
 - ***[Create badges: shields.io](https://shields.io/)***